xrdt/xrdt.github.io/_posts/2019-08-04-moving-new-job.md

 *Author: Bianca Yang*<br>
 *Email: <a href="mailto:ipacifics@gmail.com?subject=Hello from the XDRT Blog">ipacifics@gmail.com</a>*<br>

+Note: This post is heavy on the complaining.

+Update 08/22/2019: Did I mention that the house doesn't have air conditioning?
+This past week has been absolute brutal.
+Temperatures have been over 90deg, reaching probably over 100deg in this 50 year old (almost 60 yr old) house with insulation so bad that it traps heat.
+It's practically inhumane to be in this house in the summer.

 Hello all, it's been a while since I last posted.
 For those who have the luxury of idle time and pliable, trigger-ready thumbs and an internet connection fast enough to browse the hottest social network, LinkedIn, you